rafgraph/react-interactive/README.md

 ## Using with TypeScript

 React Interactive is fully typed, including the polymorphic `as` prop.
-The props that an `<Interactive>` component accepts are a union of the props that the `as` prop accepts and the props that are specific to React Interactive.
+The props that an `<Interactive>` component accepts are a union of its own props and the props that the `as` prop accepts.

 ```TS
 <Interactive